 If they’ve stretched their network to its limit and risk stuttering speeds and dropouts, let them know.
 If they’ve plenty of bandwidth to spare and don’t need to do anything, let them know that too.
 It’s always nice to feel reassured.

 Similarly, if you think new ways of working have put a customer’s data at risk, make the case for a managed security solution that can remove a major pain point and free up IT time for more productive work.

 If your customer simply won’t spend right now, don’t disappear.
 Can you offer a webinar on basic security steps for remote staff, or a regular email update on the latest phishing threats?
 Become a trusted advisor and you’ll reap benefits when businesses are ready to spend again.

 Of course, in many instances IT spending creates savings in the long run, through increased efficiency and productivity.
 Talk to customers and targets about cost-effectiveness but not in an abstract way.
 Make it concrete by tying it to the kind of business dilemmas they might be facing right now.

 For example, a step up in Ethernet bandwidth might allow a B2C customer to automate routine customer service processes, freeing up staff time to create better customer experiences.
 That’s a hugely profitable investment.

 And don’t forget that many businesses are having to do more with less in 2021.
-That’s a way in, because solutions that help them do it are the investments they are most likely to make.
+Solutions that help them square that circle are the investments they’re most likely to make.
 Hosted voice is one.
 It lets remote staff work more collaboratively and effectively, and it gives managers the real time data they need to maximise productivity.